Refrigerant Pressures and Boiling Points: Everything You Need to Know

 • Blocked airflow

-Tip: Regular cleaning by services like Airchill AC Maintenance and Duct Cleaning helps maintain optimal pressures.
+💡 Tip: Regular servicing with companies like Airchill AC Maintenance and Duct Cleaning helps avoid dangerous pressure build-up and ensures system reliability.

 RefrigerantBoiling Point (°C)Running Pressure (psi)Standing Pressure (psi)Discharge Pressure (psi)